chainguard-dev/malcontent/README.md

 ```
 brew install yara || sudo apt install libyara-devel || sudo dnf install yara-devel || sudo pacman -S yara
 ```

+### MacOS: `bincapz` will damage your computer

+The Rules from https://github.com/mthcht/ThreatHunting-Keywords-yara-rules will set off macOS' malware protections.

+In order to compile the rules from this project there are a couple of options:
+1. Run `bincapz` by pulling the official image `docker pull cgr.dev/chainguard/bincapz:latest`
+2. Run a Linux container or VM of choice and install `bincapz` and its dependencies

+Disabling macOS' System Integrity Protection via `csrutil` to run `bincapz` with `--third-party` is *not* recommended.